What is on the NCEES® FE Exam?

 Since the 110 questions that are asked are all MCQs, there is still an FE exam format for the types of MCQs you can expect:

-● Multiple Choice: In this section, you have to select one of the four options that are given to you.
-If you are unsure about your answer than making an educated assumption is the right option since you won’t be marked negatively for a wrong answer
+- Multiple Choice: In this section, you have to select one of the four options that are given to you.
+If you are unsure about your answer, then making an educated assumption is the right option since you won’t be marked negatively for a wrong answer

-● Drag-and-Place: This is an interesting way to examine someone, in these questions you may be asked to sort, rank, place, or label items.
-You have to drag and place the items on the screen after you have decided the correct and proper sorting, ranking, placing, or labeling of those items.
+- Drag-and-Place: This is an interesting way to examine someone, and with these questions, you may be asked to sort, rank, place, or label items.
+You have to drag and place the items on the screen after you have decided on the correct and proper sorting, ranking, placing, or labeling of those items.

-So now you know exactly what is on the Fe exam from the structure to the format.
-Though the exam can be a bit tricky at times but some good practice can get the job done with ease in no time.
+So now you know exactly what is on the FE exam, from the structure to the format.
+Though the exam can be a bit tricky at times, some good practice can get the job done with ease in no time.